113ll3/Ibmclouddocscli/plugins/cbr/context-based-restrictions.md

 {{site.data.keyword.attribute-definition-list}}

-# context-based restrictions CLI plug-in
+# Context-based restrictions CLI plug-in
 {: #cbr-plugin}

 The {{site.data.keyword.cloud}} context-based restrictions command-line interface (CLI) provides extra capabilities for context-based restrictions.
 You can use this CLI plug-in to manage access restrictions for {{site.data.keyword.cloud}} resources based on the network location of access requests.